cookiesncream716/helloWorld2/README.md

   this.greeting.visible = true
 ```

-* Lastly, the code for the EventEmitter needs to be added.
+9. Lastly, the code for the callback function for the button in 5 needs to be added.
 The value of index will need to increase when the button is clicked and the updateText function needs to be called.
 In order to have access to this.index and this.updateText inside of the function, make a variable that.
-Put it inside of the build method and it is usually the first line.
+Put it inside of the build method on the first line.

 ```
 var that = this